-As the globe shifts into one firmly rooted in the new post-industrial economies, Toronto is increasingly a hot spot for tech development and investment, mostly because we're on the zeitgeist of everything NOW.
-We're young, liberated, progressive, inclusive, tolerant, multi-cultural, forward-thinking, engaged, polite, respectful, competitive, fair and on the cutting edge of mood.
+As the world becomes more firmly dependant on and interwoven with the new post-industrial economies, Toronto is increasingly a hot spot for tech development and investment, mostly because we’re on the zeitgeist of everything NOW.
+For the most part, we’re young, liberated, progressive, inclusive, tolerant, multi-cultural, forward-thinking, engaged, polite, respectful, competitive, fair, and on the cutting edge of mood.

 Toronto’s Technology Ecosystem